xtelligent/tooling/README.md

 ## Patterns

 * The conditional execution pattern can be utilized during builds or in local tooling during development.
-It relies on `gitx-anychanged` and `x-whenhasdata` to evaluate if applicable code changes have taken place.
+It relies on `gitx-matchchanges` and `x-whenhasdata` to evaluate if applicable code changes have taken place.
 If so, the parameters to `x-whenhasdata` are executed as a command line, similar to `xargs`, but with only one execution.
 See the command reference below for details and examples.